 • Solar Power: Solar farms require sunny conditions for optimal energy generation, with efficiency dropping significantly during cloudy or rainy weather.

-• Construction Projects: Major infrastructure projects, such as bridges or highways, often face delays during adverse weather, necessitating careful planning and scheduling adjustments.
+• Construction Projects: Major Infrastructure projects, such as bridges or highways, often face delays during adverse weather, necessitating careful planning and scheduling adjustments.

 • Airline Industry: Flight operations are greatly affected by weather, with issues like fog, thunderstorms, and icy conditions causing delays or cancellations.